Brawl93/AndroidPdfViewer/README.md

 It is based on [PdfiumAndroid](https://github.com/barteksc/PdfiumAndroid) for decoding PDF files.
 Works on API 11 (Android 3.0) and higher.
 Licensed under Apache License 2.0.

+## What's new in 3.3.0?
+* Merge PR #714 with optimized page load
+* Merge PR #776 with fix for max & min zoom level
+* Merge PR #722 with fix for showing right position when view size changed
+* Merge PR #703 with fix for too many threads
+* Merge PR #702 with fix for memory leak
+* Merge PR #689 with possibility to disable long click
+* Merge PR #628 with fix for hiding scroll handle
+* Merge PR #627 with `fitEachPage` option
+* Merge PR #638 and #406 with fixed NPE
+* Merge PR #780 with README fix
+* Update compile SDK and support library to 28
+* Update Gradle and Gradle Plugin
+*
 ## What's new in 3.2.0-beta.1?
 * Merge PR #714 with optimized page load
 * Merge PR #776 with fix for max & min zoom level